Pompeo Strikes Back Against Iranian Foreign Minister's Claim that General Was on 'Diplomatic Mission'

 Zarif claims Soleimani was in Iraq on a diplomatic mission when a US drone strike killed him near the airport.

-"Is there any evidence that it was remotely possible that this kind gentleman, this diplomat of great order had traveled to Baghdad to conduct a peace mission," Pompeo said.
+"Is there any evidence that it was remotely possible that this kind gentleman, this diplomat of great order had traveled to Baghdad to conduct a peace mission," Pompeo questioned sarcastically.
 "We know that wasn't true.
 We not only know the history.
-We know in that moment that was not true.
+We know in that moment that was not true."